catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 let's create a toolbox

+* for guiding attention on pages
-for creating home and overview pages
+* for creating home and overview pages

 ---

-so admins can create custom simplified navigations

----

-and help users find their way
+goal: help users find their way to the important content

 ---